redcelltheory/redcelltheory/README.md

 ---

-🛠️ Tech Stack and Tools
+🛠️ My Tech Stack and Toolkit

-- HTML, CSS, JavaScript — for building the website and visual bits
+- **HTML, CSS, JavaScript** — for website development and visual layouts.
-- Python — for automation and behind-the-scenes magic
+- **Python 3.12** — for scripting, automation, and various backend tasks.
-- Adobe Photoshop — for illustrations, logos, SVGs
+- **Adobe Photoshop 2025** — for graphic design, including banners, logos, and other visual assets.
-- Adobe Audition - for audio capture
+- **Adobe Audition 2025** - for audio recording and editing.
-- Adobe Premiere Pro - for video editing
+- **Adobe Premiere Pro 2025** - for video production and editing.

 Technologies may change over time as the project grows.